 Rules of the New York City Bar Library

 In order to maintain a welcoming Library at the House of the Association, the New York City Bar requires that in addition to all policies set forth by the Association, visitors comply with the following:

-- Bylaws: In accordance with Bylaw XX of the New York City Bar Association “No person who enters the House of the Association shall unreasonably interfere with other persons’ use of the Association, or engage in behavior which is disruptive of the activities of the Association.”
+- Bylaws: In accordance with Article VII, Section 1 of the New York City Bar Association “No person who enters the House of the Association shall unreasonably interfere with other persons’ use of the Association, or engage in behavior which is disruptive of the activities of the Association.”

 - Guests: Use of the Library is a member benefit.
 Non-members, who are sponsored by a member of the Association, may purchase daily Library passes.
 Passes may be obtained at the Library Reference Desk.

 - Members and sponsored guests may not use more than one computer at a time.
 Please contain your personal belongings within your immediate area so that others may use the adjacent spaces and chairs.

 - Members and sponsored guests may not damage or disable any Library equipment, change the hardware, software or settings on a Library computer or use a Library computer for purposes prohibited by the Library.

 - Displaying sexually graphic images on any personal or Library owned electronic device is strictly prohibited, and can result in a variety of sanctions, including removal from the Library.

 - Copies: Members and sponsored guests are required to pay for each printed copy made from a computer or other electronic device at the Library Reference Desk.